BarryLiuCQ/RoboND-Kinematics-Project/README.md

 In order to proceed in testing IK code in simulator I have done the following:

-* Copied the relivant functions/code from `IK_debug.py` to `IK_server.py`
+* Copied the relevant functions/code from `IK_debug.py` to `IK_server.py`
-* Further optimized the code to improve its performance by removing not needed code out of the loop and convertig some of the calculations to fixed numbers.
+* Further optimized the code to improve its performance by removing not needed code out of the loop and converting some of the calculations to fixed numbers.
 * Modified the shell script `safe_spawner.sh` to include automatic run of `IK_server.py`.
 * Changed the launch file `inverse_kinematics.launch` to set "demo" value to "false"

-#### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
-Your code must guide the robot to successfully complete 8/10 pick and place cycles.
-Briefly discuss the code you implemented and your results.

-IK_server.py must contain properly commented code.
-The robot must track the planned trajectory and successfully complete pick and place operation.
-Your writeup must include explanation for the code and a discussion on the results.

 [Python code for forward kinematics test `IK_server.py` is located on this link](./src/kuka_arm/scripts/IK_server.py)